sht150/CHE-Math-Project-updated/README.md

 ![Figure_6](https://github.com/sht150/CHE-Math-Project-updated/blob/main/Figure%206.png)
 ![Figure_7](https://github.com/sht150/CHE-Math-Project-updated/blob/main/Figure%207.png)

 The data obtained is for a narrow range of factors and is clustered.
 A single line cannot effectively capture this these trends due to high non-linearity and uneven distribution.
-Thus, for all analyses, the data was dicretized into two groups based on the median of factors to study the relative effect of factors on Covid-19 cases as high or low.
+Thus, for all analyses, the data was discretized into two groups based on the median of factors to study the relative effect of factors on Covid-19 cases as high or low.

 The Percentage of population of children is divided into two group based on higher or lower than 18%